What Can You Write About if You Don’t Have Any Ideas?

 If you’ve got some half-formed ideas, set aside some focused time to explore them – maybe in your favourite coffee shop.
 You might find that you come up with a new angle or development that really interests you.
 Or you might end up going in a whole new direction, sparked by something incidental in the piece that you create.

-If you’re really stuck for ideas, use someone else’s!
-There are loads of online resources (and books) that offer writing prompts or exercises to try.
-Here are a couple to check out:
+There are loads of online resources (and books) that offer writing exercises or prompts to try.

-Set a time limit on how long you’ll write for (maybe five or ten minutes) – even if you don’t want to go any further with that particular piece, everything you write is good practice.
+Decide how long you’re happy writing for (just five or ten minutes is fine).
+Even if you don’t want to go any further with that particular piece, everything you write is good practice.

-If you’re still stuck for an idea, here are a few generic ones you might want to try:
+If you find those prompts are still a little too directive, here are a few generic ones you might want to try:

 Write about…